HoffsMH/ex-tl/taskell.md

     * [ ] - https://gist.github.com/ck3g/faa5df7c9b380430c5a192115806f341
 - https://stackoverflow.com/questions/32085258/how-can-i-schedule-code-to-run-every-few-hours-in-elixir-or-phoenix-framework/38778117
 - randomly create a puzzle game
-- generalized ability to get date from command line
+- generalized ability to get date from command line for piping into other things
 - refactor bw into its own module

 ## Warm